 As a sales professional, you can make yourself stand out by including relevant details.
 For example, there is a huge difference between “managed sales team” and “actively managed a sales team of 5 senior level sales representatives who generated a combined 2.5 billion won in new business in 2016.”

 To secure a good sales job, you must include numbers in your CV.
 Focus on detail such as how much revenue you or your team have generated and percentage of your target that you hit over a period of time in each of your roles.
 This is the first thing employers will look for when scanning your CV because it instantly marks someone out as appropriate for the role.

 To secure a good sales job, you must include numbers in your CV.
 Focus on detail such as how much revenue you or your team have generated.

 While you should avoid boring clichés, the odd one or two sales-focused buzz word can make your CV interesting to employers because you’re telling them what they want to hear.
 For example, “cold calling”, “new business acquisition” and “networking” where relevant are words hiring managers like to read.

 Who have you sold to?

-Specific industry experience is a massive advantage in most jobs and sales is no difference.
+Specific industry experience is a massive advantage in most jobs and sales is no different.
 Employers want to know which businesses you have sold to and at what level to ensure they’re hiring a relevant candidate.

 Remember that regardless of what you actually put in your CV, the format is the first thing that is going to hit a recruiter or employer when they open it.
-It shouldn’t be overly colourful and flashy as that will imply style over substance but it should highlight your experience in a way that your most impressive skills stand out.
+It shouldn’t be overly colourful and flashy as that will imply style over substance, but it should highlight your experience in a way so that your most impressive skills stand out.

 Try to take a step back and think about what someone viewing it for the first time would think.
 Is the information too bunched up?
 Does the text that stands out the most represent your most impressive achievements?